h-i-sutton/h-i-sutton.github.io/_posts/2026-01-08-Timeline-2022-Ukraine-Invasion-At-Sea.md

 May 17: Russian Navy Pr.10410 Svetlyak-class patrol boat hit by Ukrainian FP-1 or FP-2 OWA-UAV while underway in Caspian Sea.

 May 23: Major Ukrainian strikes on Novorossiysk.
 Oil facilities hit.
 Warships in the naval harbour also attacked.
+Russian shadow fleet tanker *Chrysalis* (IMO 9437684) hit off Novorossiysk.

 May 25: 4 limpet mines found on Russian linked LPG tanker *Arrhenius* (IMO: 9471032) as it arrives at Ust-Luga port outside St. Petersburg in the Baltic.